GenesysPureEngagePremise/cassandra-es-index/README.md

 ## Upgrade of an existing version
 1. Stop Cassandra node.
-2. Remove old wcc-es-index-9.1.001.<v1>-jar-with-dependencies.jar
+2. Remove old wcc-es-index-9.1.001.\<v1>-jar-with-dependencies.jar
-3. Add new wcc-es-index-9.1.001.<v2>-jar-with-dependencies.jar
+3. Add new wcc-es-index-9.1.001.\<v2>-jar-with-dependencies.jar
 4. Start Cassandra node.
 5. Proceed to next node.

-#User Guide
+# User Guide
+## Limitations

+### Tables with Clustering Keys
+Due to lack of testing, tables with clustering keys are not supported.
+Only a partition key is supported, composite partition keys should work but were not extensively tested.

+### Cell/Column TTL vs Row TTL
+EsIndex only supports row level TTL where all the cells will expire at the same time and corresponding ES document can be deleted at the same time.
+If a row have cells that expires at different times, the corresponding document will be deleted when the last cell expires.
+If using different cell TTL, the data returned from a search will still be consistent as data is read from SSTables, but it will still be possible to find the row using expired data using an ES query.

+### Multiple Indexes on the Same Table
+It is possible to create several indexes on the same table, EsIndex will not prevent that.
+However if more than one EsIndex exists the behavior can be inconsistent, such configuration is not supported.
+The CQLSH command 'describe table \<ks.tableName>' can be used to show indexes created on the table and drop them if necessary.

 ## Getting Started

-**Unsupported Functionality**
-> It is possible to create several indexes on the same table, EsIndex will not prevent that.
-However if more than one EsIndex exists the
-> behavior can be inconsistent, such configuration is not supported.
-The CQLSH command 'describe table <ks.tableName>' can be used to show
-> indexes created on the table and drop them if necessary.

 Let's use below table as an example:
 ```sql
 CREATE TABLE emails (